betterscientificsoftware/bssw.io/Articles/Blog/UnderstandingSoftwareConfiguration.md

 * Simplifying the management of large complex projects with many source directories and dependencies.

-Other partial configuration systems include the use of third-party utilities to keep track of what libraries have been installed and what options they used (for example, [pkg-config](https://www.freedesktop.org/wiki/Software/pkg-config/) or [setup.py](https://docs.python.org/3/install/)).
+Other partial configuration systems include the use of third-party utilities to keep track of what libraries have been installed and what options they used (for example, [pkg-config](https://www.freedesktop.org/wiki/Software/pkg-config/) or [setup.py in Packaging and Distributing Projects](https://packaging.python.org/en/latest/guides/distributing-packages-using-setuptools/)).

 ### Note: